Wapiti08/Java_Project/README.md

 # Java_Project
-The practice on java class
+The practice on java class.
+Including Encapsulation，Inheritance and Polymorphism